on-api/on-api/2.5.0/spec_sp/productoffering.md

 The type of file

-    Data format: enumeration
+  * Data format: enumeration
-    Mandatory
+  * Mandatory

-Valid values
+**Valid values**

-    TermsAndConditions, general terms and conditions that must be accepted by the customer PrivacyPolicy, privacy policy that must be accepted by the customer Logo, service provider logo image
+  * TermsAndConditions - general terms and conditions that must be accepted by the customer
+  * PrivacyPolicy - privacy policy that must be accepted by the customer
+  * Logo - service provider logo image

 ## serviceProvider.files.url